hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   Contemporary models predominantly use a specific form of the Navier-Stokes equations, notably the {term}`Reynolds-averaged Navier-Stokes (RANS) <RANS>` equations.

   *French: Équations de Navier-Stokes <br>German: Navier-Stokes-Gleichungen*

+Neumann boundary condition
+  A Neumann boundary condition (after Carl Gottfried Neumann) prescribes values for the derivatives of ordinary or partial differential equations at the boundaries (i.e., outer edges) of a (numerical) model.
+This is why Neumann boundary conditions are also called second-order boundary conditions.
+In contrast, a first-order {term}`Dirichlet boundary condition` prescribes values for the solutions of ordinary or partial differential equations {cite:p}`kundu_fluid_2008`.

+  *French: Condition aux limites de Neumann <br>German: Neumann-Randbedingung*

 Oceanodromous
   Oceanodromous {term}`fish guilds <Guild>` exclusively live in oceans. while oceanodromous fish may encounter {term}`diadromous fish <Diadromous>` (migrate from the sea to freshwaters), they will very likely never meet {term}`potamodromous <Potamodromous>` fish {cite:p}`myers_fish_1949`.
 Examples for oceanmodromous fish are Atlantic mackerels (*Scomber scombrus*) or Atlantic herring (*Clupea harengus*).